ANSI colors aren't processed correctly

 If you have the opportunity to test in several MUDs too, that would be great, just to make sure it keeps on working.
 I will run a test on several MUDs I know but I'm not sure if they have a lot of ANSI coloring as is.

-#10 Updated by Francisco Del Roio about 1 year ago
+#10 Updated by Francisco Del Roio over 1 year ago

 I've tested my last changes and them solves the problems at all.
 I don't play other MUDs, unfortunately, but the MUD I play applies colors extensively for all things.